gubace/Procedural-Tectonic-Planets/readme.txt

 ## ContinentalCollision -> done ?

-## Assure plates are 1 bloc
+## Assure plates are 1 bloc -> done

 ## Fix ocean holes in continents

-## Plate Rifting like in the paper -> random event were a plate cut itself
+## Plate Rifting like in the paper -> random event were a plate cut itself -> done

 ## Start Amplification step.